Approximately EFX Allocations for Indivisible Chores: Four or More Agents

-then we can easily compute a $3n^2$-EFX allocation by allocating exactly one item in $M\setminus M_i^-$ to each agent in $N-i$, and assigning the remaining items $M_i^-$ to agent $i$.
-Since each agent other than $i$ receives only one item, and agent $i$ receives a set of items with total cost at most $3n^2$ times the cost of any other agent, the allocation is $3n^2$-EFX.
+then we can easily compute a $(3n^2-n)$-EFX allocation by allocating exactly one item in $M\setminus M_i^-$ to each agent in $N\setminus\{i\}$, and assigning the remaining items $M_i^-$ to agent $i$.
+Since each agent other than $i$ receives only one item, and agent $i$ receives a set of items with a total cost at most $3n^2-n$ times the cost of any other agent, the allocation is $(3n^2-n)$-EFX.
+From now on we assume that { for every agent $i$,} Equation~\eqref{eq:simple_case_n>=4} is not true.